iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 > We offer remote upgrade service, check [the price](../support.html) and [contact us](../contact.html).

+* 2015-12-16: Mention how to enable greylisting in iRedAPD.
+* 2015-12-14: New section: `Upgrade iRedAdmin (open source edition) to the latest stable release`.
 * 2015-12-14: New section: `Migrate from Cluebringer to iRedAPD`.
 * 2015-12-14: Fix duplicate folder name in section `Dovecot-2.2: Add more special folders as alias folders`.
 * 2015-12-14: Initial release.